Topological phase transitions of semimetal states in effective field theory models: Review of Weyl and nodal line semimetals in effective field theory

 \subsection{Topological nodal line semimetal}

-For a three-dimensional system, the band crossings of two energy bands could be a zero-dimensional point as in a Weyl semimetal, and moreover, in more general cases they could form a one-dimensional line or a two-dimensional surface.
-The topological nodal line semimetal, another distinguished semimetal state, is such a system with the band crossing nodes forming a ring.
-To maintain a stable nodal line semimetal state, additional symmetries of the system are required.
+In three dimensions, two energy bands can intersect either at discrete points or along a closed ring.
+The crossing points are known as Weyl nodes, which are present in the Weyl semimetal state.
+The closed ring represents another distinguished state that is named the topological nodal line semimetal.
+Weyl semimetal states are naturally stable due to strong topological protection.
+Only the breaking of translation symmetry, which causes the annihilation of the Weyl points, can destroy them.
+However, to maintain a stable nodal line semimetal state, additional symmetries of the system are required.
 These symmetries include chiral symmetry, PT symmetry, glide mirror symmetry, and mirror reflection symmetry\cite{fang1}.
-This is different from the Weyl semimetal case, where there is always strong topological protection to ensure a stable Weyl semimetal state.